 Professor John Kersey is an interdisciplinary historian whose scholarly work spans the three principal areas of music, education and traditionalist Catholicism, in particular those movements that developed as a result of the First Vatican Council of 1870.
 Principal influences on his outlook as a radical traditionalist include the reactionary Catholic movements of the early twentieth-century, paleolibertarianism, paleoconservatism and perennialism.

 Work in education

-John Kersey currently serves as President, Director of Academic Affairs and David Hume Interdisciplinary Professor at European-American University and has been closely involved in the development of the University from its inception in 2003.
+John Kersey currently serves as President, Director of Academic Affairs and David Hume Interdisciplinary Professor at European-American University (EAU) and has been closely involved in the development of the University from its inception in 2003.
 EAU is a diverse partnership of affiliated campuses throughout sub-Saharan Africa and in Asia, together with highly flexible online degree programmes and several active research centers.
 The vision of education at EAU is one of tailored solutions for discerning high achievers who wish to engage dynamically with their own educational process and who prefer the efficiency and freedom from bureaucracy that a private university can offer, rather than the mass market product available elsewhere.
 As chief Research Officer of the University, John Kersey oversees several research centers, including the Alcott Center for Educational Research, the online Henselt Library, which makes rare scores of nineteenth-century piano music available to the public, the Libertarian Library Online, and the Mathew Center for the Study of the Independent Sacramental Movement.